Innercise: Learn How to Turn off Negative Thoughts

 (So, yes, skepticism has its benefits!)

-There's another circuit in your brain, that's sort of like the opposite of your fear circuit; it's your motivation circuit—located primarily in the left prefrontal cortex.
-When this circuit is active, you feel motivated and confident that your goals are attainable.
+There's another circuit in your brain, that's sort of like the opposite ofyour fear circuit; it's your motivation circuit—located primarily in the left prefrontal cortex.
+When your motivation circuit is active, you'll feel confident that your goals are attainable.
+You'll notice your fear of failure dissipates and your drive to succeed accelerates.

 Think of a goal you want to achieve.
 Anything from earning more income, to losing weight, to growing your business.